 Field placement expectations

-The field placement is an integral part of the M.S.W. program and has strict standards enforced by the Council on Social Work Education.
+The field placement is an integral part of the B.S.W. and M.S.W. programs and has strict standards enforced by the Council on Social Work Education.
 Credit for current or past work experience is not an option nor available.
 All students must complete a field placement application form and submit it to the coordinator of field education, who is responsible for implementing the placement plan.
 Students must not contact agencies without approval from the coordinator of field education and must successfully interview and be selected for placement by the agency field instructor.